-In recent years, leaders have transitioned away from focusing on how their followers can serve their needs to now focusing on how they can better serve the needs of their followers.
-There’s no leadership style that exemplifies this more than servant leadership.
-In this post, we’ll explore the definition of this leadership style, its pros and cons, as well as what this type of leader looks like in action.
+In recent years, leaders have transitioned from focusing on how their followers can serve their needs to now focusing on how they can better serve the needs of their followers.
+No leadership style exemplifies this more than servant leadership.

 What is Servant Leadership?